CS3398-Mutants-WeGood/Motion-Capture-App/README.md

 * Tyler Perkins: I researched "processing" environment and added code that allowed a 3D object to be imported.
 This code can be viewed here: https://github.com/CS3398-Mutants-WeGood/Motion-Capture-App/commit/34e314159624c7e7731e62cebdb1e51f9901d83c

+* Luis Tovar: I implemented the 3D enviornment and several GUI details for the script.
+Also added the audio to the start and end of the recording.
+The code for this can be found here: https://github.com/CS3398-Mutants-WeGood/Motion-Capture-App/commit/e2933015c63dea5227cd3f47dc324d730dd38433

 ## Status
 Project is: _in progress_